 ‘You are compromising yourself.’

-'How else am I to keep us in stockings?
-You answer me that, you who are so conscientious in your book-keeping.
-And don’t you suck in your breath, for I know what you will say.
-You would lecture me on my extravagance, but no man pays five guineas a night to a drab who looks as if a sixpence would content her.
+‘How else am I to keep us in stockings?
+You answer me that, you who are so conscientious in your bookkeeping.
+And don’t you draw in your breath, for I know what you will say.
+You would lecture me on my extravagance, but no man hands banknotes to a drab who looks as if a sixpence would content her.
 I have my appearance to consider.’

 ‘You have nothing to do with the accounts,’ says Mrs Frost.
 ‘You cannot imagine how this complicates my life.’